Velvetleaf

 Distribution

-The velvet poplar is heat-dependent and prefers moist soils that are well supplied with nutrients.
-Larger populations of the velvet poplar are currently found in Upper Austria (district of Eferding, rarely Alpine foothills), in Burgenland (Neusiedl am See), sporadically in Lower Austria (Vienna Basin) and in southeastern Styria.
+The velvet poplar needs warmth and prefers moist soils that are well supplied with nutrients.
+Larger populations of the velvet poplar can currently be found in Upper Austria (Eferding district, less frequently in the Alpine foothills), in Burgenland (Neusiedl am See), sporadically in Lower Austria (Vienna Basin) and in south-east Styria.

 Spread